siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
+      --cert-fingerprint strings   list of server certificate fingerprints to accept (defaults to no check, only used with --insecure flag)
   -c, --cluster string             cluster to connect to if a proxy endpoint is used
       --context string             context to be used in command
   -e, --endpoints strings          override default endpoints in Talos configuration
   -f, --follow                     specify if the kernel log should be streamed
   -h, --help                       help for dmesg
+  -i, --insecure                   use the insecure (encrypted with no auth) maintenance service
   -n, --nodes strings              target the specified nodes
       --siderov1-keys-dir string   the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
       --tail                       specify if only new messages should be sent (makes sense only when combined with --follow)